tlswg/tls13-spec/draft-ietf-tls-tls13.md

 point and thus attests the certificate holder's desire to use the ephemeral DHE keys.

-Peers SHOULD validate each other's public key Y (dh_Ys offered by the server or DH_Yc offered by the client) by ensuring that 1 < Y < p-1.
+Peers SHOULD validate each other's public key Y by ensuring that 1 < Y < p-1.
 This simple check ensures that the remote peer is properly behaved and isn't forcing the local system into a small subgroup.

 Additionally, using a fresh key for each handshake provides Perfect